tronprotocol/tron-docker/tools/trond/docs/trond_docker_test.md

 ```
   -a, --artifact string   ArtifactName for the docker image (default "java-tron")
   -h, --help              help for test
+  -n, --network string    Which code will be used for the docker image, mainnet or nile (default "mainnet")
   -o, --org string        OrgName for the docker image (default "tronprotocol")
   -v, --version string    Release version for the docker image (default "latest")
 ```